evanx/chronica/README.md

 ## Chronica Active - a microservice to monitor urls

 This is a lightweight solution for some quick monitoring of URLs.

-We regularly perform an HTTP HEAD request, and check that we get a 200 response.
+At a specified interval e.g. 45 seconds, an HTTP HEAD request is performed to test for a 200 response.

+A single YAML configuration file is used.
+There is no database, and no history.

+Alerts are sent to specified email addresses and/or a Slack channel via your Slackbot.

-Looking forward, we will implement this functionality in Redex: https://github.com/evanx/redex.
+Looking forward, we will implement more sophisticated monitoring functionality in Redex: https://github.com/evanx/redex.

+Pros:
+- minimal solution
+- built with Node
+- YAML configuration
+- Slack integration

+Cons:
+- no history
+- duplicate alerts if multiple instances monitor the same machines

 ### Installing